hyosung11/Launch-School/Courses/journal.md

 10:34 After study session with Laurent where I still get confused about how to access values in an array or an object versus accessing indices.

 15:14 Advancing forward in both my current job prospects.

+19:10 I feel a little tired after dinner and vacuuming, but I want to put in some more reps before I take a shower.
+I have sweat residue from playing ping pong with Louis.